-One of our favorite dishes from K Restaurant’s recent wine pairing dinner was their crème brulee with roasted peach bread pudding.
+This crème brulee is one of our favorite dishes from a recent wine pairing dinner at K Restaurant.
 A perfect accompaniment to Halter Ranch‘s rather decadent dessert wine, Vin de Paille, Chef Fonzo’s crème brulee is simple, but elegant, and although we thoroughly enjoyed the bread pudding, this custard based dessert was perfect on it’s own.

 If you’re curious about the wine, it is similar to a Sauterne, and made from Rhöne style white grape varietals.
 The winemaker describes it as a “deliciously different dessert wine offering hedonistic aromas of orange blossom honey, caramel and ripe peach.”